FRINXio/frinxio.github.io/frinx-machine/use-cases/FRINX Machine Demo Manual/readme.md

 ![FRINX Machine dashboard](lambda_1_body.PNG)

-5) **decision** task: Makes a different kind of decision from the lambda task discussed above.
-This task works like a switch on a track, sending the train one way or another.
+5) **decision** task: This task makes a different kind of decision from the lambda task discussed above.
+It operates like a switch on a track, sending the train one way or another.
 The data needed to make a decision is supplied by the lambda task.

     In the **Input parameters** tab, delete the default parameter **foo**.
 For the **param** parameter, enter `${lambda_IkSu.output.result.value}`.
 (Note that *IkSu* is an automatically generated reference alias that you must edit to match the one generated for you.)
 What `${lambda_IkSu.output.result.value}` means is to take the value from *lambda_xyzq* which is in the output, find the result in the output and the value in it.

     If the input value for **decision** is **other**, it directs the flow towards **device_identification**.
-If the input value is false, it directs the flow towards **terminate**.
-This corresponds to the way we connected the cells in the workflow builder.
+If the input value is **false**, it directs the flow towards **terminate**.
+This corresponds to the way we connected the cells in the Workflow Builder.

 ![FRINX Machine dashboard](decision_1_body.PNG)

 6) **terminated** task:

-In the **Input parameters** tab, enter *COMPLETED* (or *FAILED*, at your discretion) in the **Termination status** field.
-You can enter whatever message you want in the **Expected workflow output** field (for example, *Device not supported.*)
+    In the **Input parameters** tab, enter `COMPLETED` (or `FAILED`, at your discretion) in the **Termination status** field.
+You can enter whatever message you want in the **Expected workflow output** field (for example, `Device not supported`.)

 ![FRINX Machine dashboard](terminated_1_body.PNG)

 7) **Device_identification** task:

-In the **Input parameters** tab under **management_ip**, enter *sample-topology*.
+    In the **Input parameters** tab under **management_ip**, enter `sample-topology`.
 This is the name of the topology in this installation, whereas in production you would use a real name.
 For **port**, enter `${workflow.input.port}`.
 If you enter a port number manually, the workflow will not ask for one when started (the same goes for **management_ip** and other fields).
-However, we want the user to be able to select a port they are interested in, as we did with the **lambda** task in section 4.
+However, we want the user to be able to select a port they, as we did with the **lambda** task in section 4.

-**username** and **password**: For this demo, we assume that the following login credentials are used on all devices: `username: frinx` and `password: frinx`
+    **username** and **password**: For this demo, we assume that the following login credentials are used on all devices:
+    - username: `frinx`
+    - password: `frinx`

     As above, if we enter the username and password directly, the workflow will not ask for credentials at startup.

-When working with devices using different login credentials, you need to be able to change or enter them at startup.
-This can be achieved in the same way as with the **port** parameter:
+    When working with devices using different login credentials, it is useful to to change or enter credentials at startup.
+This can be done in the same way as with the **port** parameter:

-username: `${workflow.input.username}`
+    - username: `${workflow.input.username}`

-password: `${workflow.input.password}`
+    - password: `${workflow.input.password}`

-Like we mentioned above, in this demo workflow we will assume that login credentials are the same everywhere.
+    As mentioned above, in this demo workflow we will assume that login credentials are identical everywhere.

 ![FRINX Machine dashboard](device_identification_1_body.PNG)